googleprojectzero/TinyInst/README.md

 2. Navigate to the directory containing the source

+3. Initialize submodules (run `git submodule update --init --recursive`)

-3. Run the following commands (change the generator according to the version of IDE and platform you want to build for):
+4. Run the following commands (change the generator according to the version of IDE and platform you want to build for):

 #### Windows
 ```